shawntsai0312/NTUEE_DIGITAL_CIRCUIT_LAB_24FALL/Final/README.md

    ![Control Panel](doc/controlPanel.png)
 2. Set the GPIO pins in `src/DE2_115/DE2_115.sv` (cmd+f/ctrl+f to search all GPIO pins)
 3. Compile the project and load the `.sof`

+### How To Build Wheels and Paddles

+* Both of the design files are designed in Fusion360.
+Implement with laser-cutting machine

 ### Before Simulation